splunk-soar-connectors/slackbot/README.md

         @SOARbot run_playbook 32 123

-After receiving a **run_playbook** command, SlackBot will kick off the playbook and send a link to the container's mission control page to slack.
-When the playbook has finished running, SlackBot will send a status report of the playbook's run to Slack.
+After receiving a **run_playbook** command, Slackbot will kick off the playbook and send a link to the container's mission control page to slack.
+When the playbook has finished running, Slackbot will send a status report of the playbook's run to Slack.

 ### Getting Container Information